sathwik-y/AI-Tutor-Intel/README.md

 # Sage - Smart AI Guided for Education 🚀
-As part of our Intel Unnati Training Program we built a comprehensive AI-powered tutoring system that combines modern web technologies with optimized machine learning models for an enhanced learning experience.
+As part of our Intel Unnati Training Program we built a comprehensive AI-powered tutoring system that combines modern web technologies with optimized machine learning models for an enhanced learning experience like never before.

 ## 🎯 Overview